 At Healthside Pharmacy we are dedicated to providing excellent customer service and we pride ourselves on the exceptional quality of products, professional advice and healthcare that we deliver day by day.
 Our staff is intensively trained to help customers with all aspects of their healthcare needs; from simple over-the-counter advice and medicines to treatments for minor ailments that were, until recently, only available from your local doctor's surgery.

-We offer a wide range of products and services, including NHS and Private Prescriptions Dispensing, Repeat Prescription Collection and Delivery Service, Flu Vaccination Service (both private and NHS funded), Smoking Cessation, Health Advice and Self-care, Medicine Use Reviews (MURs or Medi-Check)and NHS Emergency Hormonal Contraceptive (EHC).
+We offer a wide range of products and services, including NHS and Private Prescriptions Dispensing, Repeat Prescription Collection and Delivery Service, Flu Vaccination Service (both private and NHS funded), Smoking Cessation, Health Advice and Self-care, NHS funded Medicine Use Reviews (MURs or Medi-Check) and Emergency Hormonal Contraceptive (EHC).
 For a full and detailed description of each service that we offer at Healthside Pharmacy, please browse through the Service list shown below and click on the descriptive tabs for more information.

 We are open 6 days a week.
 The majority of our enhaced pharmacy services are available during opening hours such as smoking cessation and emergency hormonal contraception (the morning after pill).
 We are always available for any heathcare advice.